MLB Prospect Surplus Values — 2018 Updated Edition

 How Was Player Worth Calculated?

-It has been assumed through the analysis of free agent contracts that the cost to purchase 1 WAR on the free agent market is now around $8M.
-The initial article used a figure of $6.5M/WAR, so this has been modified to fit the new figures.
-So the player’s six (plus) years of team control WAR were added up, multiplied by $8M/WAR, then brought to present value with a discount value of 8%.
-I briefly toyed with lowering the discount value (the compound interest from year to year), but ultimately decided against it because of the new Collective Bargaining Agreement on the horizon.
-I think with all the money currently in the game, player salaries are going to be escalated through the new CBA, thus increasing the cost per WAR.
+We have assumed through the analysis of free agent contracts that the cost to purchase 1 WAR on the free agent market is now around $8.5M.
+Some sites have it even higher than that, so maybe our number is conservative, but I can’t bring myself to the $9.5-$10M/WAR figures I’ve seen.
+So the player’s six (plus) years of team control WAR were added up, multiplied by $8.5M/WAR, then brought to present value with a discount value of 8%.

 How Were Player Values and Costs Distributed Over 6 Years?